g1mv/density/README.md

 **Lion** ( *DENSITY_COMPRESSION_MODE_LION_ALGORITHM* )

-Lion is a multiform compression algorithm, just like a variable geometry aircraft it adapts to the incoming data to try and offer the most efficient compression technique available.
+Lion is a multiform compression algorithm, just like a variable geometry aircraft it adapts to the incoming data and tries to offer the most efficient compression technique available.
 It uses swapped double dictionary lookups, multiple predictions, shifting sub-word dictionary lookups, symbol and forms rank entropy coding.
-Because of this it offers the best compression ratio of all three algorithms under any circumstance, while still being very fast.
+Lion provides the best compression ratio of all three algorithms under any circumstance, and is still very fast.

 Quick start (a simple example using the APIs)
 ---------------------------------------------